RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/KJV1769/43-JHN.md

 <sup>25</sup> And when they had found him on the other side of the sea, they said unto him, Rabbi, when camest thou hither?
 <sup>26</sup> Jesus answered them and said, Verily, verily, I say unto you, Ye seek me, not because ye saw the miracles, but because ye did eat of the loaves, and were filled.
 <sup>27</sup> Labour not for the meat which perisheth, but for that meat which endureth unto everlasting life, which the Son of man shall give unto you: for him hath God the Father sealed.
-<sup>28</sup> Then said they unto him, What shall we do , that we might work the works of God?
+<sup>28</sup> Then said they unto him, What shall we do, that we might work the works of God?
 <sup>29</sup> Jesus answered and said unto them, This is the work of God, that ye believe on him whom he hath sent.
 <sup>30</sup> They said therefore unto him, What sign shewest thou then, that we may see, and believe thee? what dost thou work?
 <sup>31</sup> Our fathers did eat manna in the desert; as it is written, He gave them bread from heaven to eat.